 DPLA wants you!
 We are looking for volunteers to help us spread the word in local communities.
-If you are enthusiastic about open access, digital collections, and the potential of a national digital library, get involved in outreach for DPLA by volunteering as a DPLA Community Rep. Visit our Meet the Reps page to learn about our fabulous first two classes of Community Reps.
+If you are enthusiastic about open access, digital collections, and the potential of a national digital library, get involved in outreach for DPLA by volunteering as a DPLA Community Rep. Visit our Meet the Reps page to learn about our fabulous first three classes of Community Reps.

 DPLA Community Reps will:

 - Organize activities that promote DPLA as a portal, platform, or public option using DPLA materials;

 - Share materials and feedback from outreach efforts (blog posts, group notes, images, video, etc.);